LeHack/DE0Nano_VHDL/README.md

 # MAX7219_VHDL
-Simple proof of concept of how to manipulate a MAX7219 based led matrix using an FPGA and VHDL
+Simple proof of concept of how to manipulate a MAX7219 based led matrix using an FPGA, VHDL and the SPI protocol.